fractastical/Utility-Belt-for-Force.com--Firefox-/README.txt

 Force.com Utility Belt for Firefox README
 Version 0.2

-Prepared by Joel Dietz (@fractastical) 3.11.11
+Prepared by Joel Dietz (@fractastical) 3.30.11

-The following modifications have been made to the original Force.com Utility Belt by Jeff Douglas:
+The following modifications have been made to the original Force.com Utility Belt by Jeff Douglas (http://blog.jeffdouglas.com/force-com-utility-belt/):

 		(1) Convenient jQuery-powered autocomplete allows user to type in query and have the result load in iframe (2) Added basic error handling for ID Converter.
 Most invalid Ids now give an error